meredithcook/meredithcook.github.io/_posts/2024-06-06-review-you-are-not-forgotten-hoover.md

 <a href="https://amzn.to/4eeHU7F" target="blank"><img src="meredithcook.github.io/images/hoover.jpg" alt="You Are Not Forgotten" style="width:300px;height:425px;padding:10px" align="center"></a></p>
 <p>
-<b><a href= "https://amzn.to/4eeHU7F" target= "blank"><i>You Are Not Forgotten: Discovering the God Who Sees the Overlooked at Disregarded</i></a></b>
+<b><a href= "https://amzn.to/4eeHU7F" target= "blank"><i>You Are Not Forgotten: Discovering the God Who Sees the Overlooked and Disregarded</i></a></b>
 <br>
 Christine Hoover
 <br>
-Zondervan, 2021
+B&H, 2024
 <br>
 <br>
 <b>Summary</b>
 <br>
-    In *You Are Not Forgotten*, Hoover shares how God used an oft-overlooked story in Genesis—Hagar’s—to comfort her during a long season of feeling unseen by those closest to her.
-Hagar’s name for God (*El-Roi*, God sees me) is the inspiration for the book.
+    In <i>>You Are Not Forgotten</i>, Hoover shares how God used an oft-overlooked story in Genesis—Hagar’s—to comfort her during a long season of feeling unseen by those closest to her.
+Hagar’s name for God (<i>El-Roi</i>, God sees me) is the inspiration for the book.
 But Hoover uses the stories of Sarai, David, Jonah, Mary, Martha, and others to show how God doesn’t forget His people, even (and especially) in their suffering.
 Unseenness manifests in five categories: being misunderstood, disregard, having unfulfilled desires, injustice, and lack of appreciation.
 In the ensuing chapters, Hoover describes our emotional response to unseenness, how we are tempted to deal with it, how God deals with us, and how to move forward.
 <br>
 <br>
 <b>Review</b>
 <br>
 Hoover combines a refreshing vulnerability and honesty about her own period of unseenness with a focus on the only true way forward—resting in the truth that God sees us, loves us, and is for us.
 She rightly encourages the reader to process our emotions in light of God's truth, take responsibility for moving forward, and seek an improved perspective of our difficult circumstances over improving our circumstances.
 This is no fluffy, pick-yourself-up-by-your-bootstraps, self-help manual.
 Hoover leads the reader to rest in the biblical truth that will encourage and help him or her move forward in hope and healing.
-Ultimately, *You Are Not Forgotten* is a resource that encourages readers struggling to feel seen to look higher than people to the God of all comfort, who looks upon us and after us.
+Ultimately, <i>You Are Not Forgotten</i> is a resource that encourages readers struggling to feel seen to look higher than people to the God of all comfort, who looks upon us and after us.
 <br>
 <br>
 <b>Pros:</b>